dataminer-site/dataminer-site.github.io/docs/archive/0.7/sql/functions/patternmatching.md

 ---

 ## Pattern Matching
-There are four separate approaches to pattern matching provided by DuckDB: the traditional SQL `LIKE` operator, the more recent `SIMILAR TO` operator (added in SQL:1999), a `GLOB` operator, and POSIX-style regular expressions.
+There are four separate approaches to pattern matching provided by dataminer: the traditional SQL `LIKE` operator, the more recent `SIMILAR TO` operator (added in SQL:1999), a `GLOB` operator, and POSIX-style regular expressions.

 ## LIKE
 <div id="rrdiagram1"></div>